 - Consider hiring a care manager.
 This is a professional who oversees long-term care arrangements.
 Searching “elder care associations” online is a good starting point.

 - Gather important info.
 You will need your loved one’s date of birth and Social Security number when applying for many services.
 Get the names, addresses and phone numbers of all medical providers and pharmacies.
 Check on eligibility for Medicare and Medicaid, and make sure the person is enrolled properly.
-You will also need copies of health-insurance policies and insurance cards.
+You will also need copies of health insurance policies and insurance cards.

 Assemble a caregiving team.
 Distribute a list of important phone numbers, including those for family members and doctors, to everyone involved in supporting your loved one in need.
 Family members should know how to locate legal, financial, and medical documents like durable powers of attorney, living wills, and health insurance policies.
 Find out who, if anybody, has been named to take care of financial matters and make healthcare decisions in case of temporary or permanent disability.
 If your loved one lives at home, at least a few family members or friends should have keys to the house in case of an emergency.